make-software/how-to-casperlabs/docs/user-guides/Connect-a-Wallet.md

 ## What You'll Need

-A compatible CSPR wallet: [CasperLabs's Signer](SignerGuide.md).
+A compatible CSPR wallet: [Casper Signer](SignerGuide.md).
 More wallets, including Ledger, are planned for the future.

 ## Sign In